MicrosoftDocs/azure-monitor-docs/articles/service-health/security-advisories-elevated-access.md

 **Security Advisories Subscription List Events**

-With API version 2023-10-01-preview (and future API versions), the existing Events API endpoint which returns the list of events(including security events with eventType: “Security”) will be restricted to pass only nonsensitive properties listed below for security events.
+With API version 2023-10-01-preview (and future API versions), the existing Events API endpoint which returns the list of events (including security events with eventType: "Security") is now restricted to pass only nonsensitive properties listed below for security events.

 ```HTTP
 https://management.azure.com/subscriptions/aaaa0a0a-bb1b-cc2c-dd3d-eeeeee4e4e4e/providers/microsoft.ResourceHealth/events?api-version=2023-10-01-preview&$filter= "eventType eq SecurityAdvisory"
 ```
 Operation: GET

-The following in the events object response will be populated for security Advisories events using this endpoint:
+The following in the events object response are populated for security Advisories events using this endpoint:

 * Id
 * name